-It only had to happen once for Elyse Forman to realize the truth.
-After being silenced in a high level math and science class, the discrimination facing women in science, technology, engineering, and math became all too clear.
+It only had to happen once for Elyse to realize the truth.
+After being silenced in a high-level math and science class, the discrimination facing women in science, technology, engineering, and math became all too clear.
 Armed with a burning desire to make a difference, Elyse began to do some research.
 She learned about the gender gap and the cultural factors that play into its existence.
-Starting Girls in STEM, a weekly after school program aimed at interesting low-income elementary school aged girls in science and technology, was Elyse’s way of making a difference.
+Starting Girls in STEM, a weekly after-school program aimed at interesting low-income elementary school-aged girls in science and technology, was Elyse’s way of making a difference.

 Using a curriculum she designed, built around hands-on experiments conducted as a group and follow-up experiments to do at home, Elyse matched her participants with student mentors from partnering high schools.
 Girls in STEM sparks a love of science, breaks down barriers, and opens doors for young women.

 Girls in STEM is an after school program that helps close the gender gap in science and engineering.